Bio: The Short Version

 Question of Style (from Heartland Variations - 2010) Christopher Jones -vocals, acoustic & electric guitars & bass, Mark Weakland - drums, Bev Futrell - mandolin, Jeffrey Jones - harmony vocals, Karen Jones - harmony vocals.

-Rock County Line (from Suburban 2-Step) Christopher Jones - vocal and guitar, Bev Futrell - harmonica
+Rock County Line (from Suburban 2-Step) Christopher - vocal and guitar, Bev Futrell - harmonica

-The Trapper's Wife (from Suburban 2-Step) Christopher Jones - vocal and guitar, David Hart - mandolin, Vince Camut - pedal steel, Jim Spears - bass, Mark Weakland - drums, Autumn Ayers - harmony vocals
+The Trapper's Wife (from Atlantica) Christopher - vocal and guitar, David Hart - mandolin, Vince Camut - pedal steel, Jim Spears - bass, Mark Weakland - drums, Autumn Ayers - harmony vocals

 w/ Band @ Club Café - REH